Antonio Vivaldi

 Gregor Quendel

-The main arrangements are based on the notes by: Cozillax
+The four additional main arrangements are based on the notes by: Cozillax

 Additional notes by: G. C.